Veterinary Training Opportunities in Comparative Medicine

-An NIH Training Grant has was established at Wake Forest University in 1959 to support post-DVM training in Comparative Medicine, and the section continues to offer programs that provide the professional and clinical experience needed to pursue a career in research.
+An NIH Training Grant has existed at Wake Forest University since 1959 to support post-DVM training in Comparative Medicine, and the section continues to offer several programs that provide the professional and clinical experience needed to pursue a career in academic or industry research.

 - Director: Dr. Mark Cline

-- These 3-year, NIH-supported Post-Doctoral Fellowships in Comparative Medicine include formal instruction, research, and professional mentorship; they are open to US citizens or permanent residents who have graduated from AVMA-accredited veterinary schools.
+- These 3-year, NIH-supported Post-Doctoral Fellowships in Comparative Medicine include formal instruction, research, and professional mentorship; they are open to US citizens who have graduated from AVMA-accredited veterinary schools.
 Fellowships are research-oriented, and most Fellows pursue a PhD or MS degree as part of their training.

-- Students from AVMA-accredited veterinary schools may apply for these NIH-sponsored Summer Research Fellowships, which require at least 8 weeks in the department.
-The program accepts up to 4 students per summer and provides research training using animal models of human disease.
+- First- or second-year students from AVMA-accredited veterinary schools may apply for these NIH-sponsored Summer Research Fellowships, which require at least 8 weeks in the department.
+The program is open to up to 5 students per summer and provides research training using animal models of human disease.

 Externships and Independent Study

-- These programs provide an introduction to veterinary pathology, laboratory animal medicine, or comparative medicine research, and last for 2-4weeks.
+- These programs provide an introduction to veterinary pathology, laboratory animal medicine, or comparative medicine, and last for 2-4weeks.
 They allow for close work with a faculty mentor to explore a topic of mutual interest.
-Interested students should provide a letter describing their interests, a curriculum vitae, official grade transcripts, and the names and e-mail addresses of 3 references to Dr. Nancy Kock, below.
+Interested students should provide a letter describing their interests, a curriculum vitae, official grade transcripts, and the names and e-mail addresses of 3 references to Dr. Nancy Kock, below

 For Additional Information: